Shavkatjon-O/data-strcutures-and-algorithms/README.md

 - **Abstraction** - means focusing on what operations you can do with the data, without worrying about how those operations are done behind the scenes.
 It's like using a tool without needing to know how it's built.

+- **Encapsulation** - in programming encapsulation is like packaging data and the methods that work on that data together.
+It keeps the inner workings hidden and allows controlled access, making code more organized, secure, and flexible.

 ![ADT](images/abstract-data-types.webp)

 ### Asymptotic Notation